ILLIXR/ILLIXR/docs/glossary.md

 For more information, see the [Wikipedia article][25].

-#### Head-mounted Display
+#### Distortion Correction

-A display device worn on the head and face for use with VR and XR applications.
-Also known as a _HMD_.
+The processing of visual anomalies in images where rectilinear features have been warped.

-For more information, see the [Wikipedia article][16].
+For more information, see the [Wikipedia artice][28].

 #### Eye Tracking